roryp/accessibilitydemo/README.md

 ### Setup Instructions

 #### 1. Enable GitHub Models (Required)
-GitHub Models is currently in beta.
-To access it:
+GitHub Models provides access to cutting-edge AI models including GPT-4.1:

-1. **Join the GitHub Models Beta**:
+1. **Access GitHub Models**:
    - Visit [GitHub Models](https://github.com/marketplace/models)
-   - Request access to the beta program
+   - Sign in with your GitHub account
-   - Wait for approval (usually 1-2 business days)
+   - Access is now generally available for GitHub users

 2. **Verify Access**:
-   - Once approved, you'll see GitHub Models in your GitHub account
+   - You can test models directly at https://github.com/marketplace/models
-   - You can test it at https://github.com/marketplace/models
+   - GPT-4.1 should be available in the model list

 #### 2. Configure Repository Secrets
-You need to create a custom secret for GitHub Models access:
+You need to create a secret for GitHub Models access:

 1. **Get Your GitHub Personal Access Token**:
    - Go to GitHub Settings → Developer settings → Personal access tokens → Fine-grained tokens